-The Ministry of Education (the "ministry") is pleased to release the 2020 Ontario Child Care and EarlyON Child and Family Centres Program Service Management and Funding Guideline ("guideline") for Consolidated Municipal Service Managers (CMSMs) and District Social Services Administration Boards (DSSABs).
+The Ministry of Education (the "ministry") is pleased to release the 2021 Ontario Child Care and EarlyON Child and Family Centres Program Service Management and Funding Guideline ("guideline") for Consolidated Municipal Service Managers (CMSMs) and District Social Services Administration Boards (DSSABs).

-New in 2020, the guideline consolidates the funding and reporting requirements for both child care and EarlyON Child and Family Centres into one document for service system managers.
-The guideline outlines the parameters under which the ministry can flow child care and EarlyON Child and Family Centres funding to CMSMs/DSSABs, and describes the requirements of the funding, including obligations for service system managers.

-The guideline aligns with the legislation that governs the provision of child care and early years including the Child Care and Early Years Act, 2014 (CCEYA), the Education Act, and the Early Childhood Educators Act, as well as the regulations within each act.
+The guideline outlines the parameters under which the ministry will flow child care and EarlyON Child and Family Centres funding to CMSMs/DSSABs, and describes the requirements of the funding, including obligations for service system managers.
+The guideline aligns with the legislation that governs the provision of child care and early years in Ontario, including the Child Care and Early Years Act, 2014 (CCEYA), the Education Act, and the Early Childhood Educators Act, as well as the regulations within each Act.